 And brethren that is real, real progress.
 It is about as much progress as you could ever have, to mature to that point you see.
 We understand that with a whole lot of God's impetus we can mature, if I can use this growth metaphor, into the image of God, and it is our knowledge of this potential as well as our faith that God will make it happen that impels us to (and again I will quote Paul), "press toward the goal for the prize of the upward call of God in Christ Jesus" (Philippians 3:14).

 The declinist in us understands that left to our own devices, left to our own intellect, lacking God's grace, His revelation, His Spirit, what is inevitable is only entropy and death, not progress to Utopia.

-Okay, what is the bottom line difference between endism, this idea that all bad things are going to end, and declinism?
+What is the bottom line difference between endism, this idea that all bad things are going to end, and declinism?
 What is the bottom-line difference?
-It's an important difference.
+It is an important difference.
 One writer cogently documents it.
 He writes this way:

 Declinism [he says] performs a useful function.
 It provides a warning and it provides a goad to action in order to head off and reverse the decline that it sees is taking place.
 Endism, in contrast, provides not a warning of danger, but an illusion of well-being.
 It invites not corrective action, but relaxed complacency.

 Conversely, endism's invariable consequence is a mindset of complacency, apathy, indifference.
 Why should we do anything?
-It's going to get better anyway.
+It is going to get better anyway.

 [Endism] tends to ignore the weakness and the irrationality of human nature.
 Endist arguments tend to assume that because it would be rational for human beings to focus on their economic well-being, that they will act that way, and therefore they will not engage in wars that do not meet the test of cost-benefit analysis or in ideological conflicts that have much ado about nothing.
 Human beings are at times rational, generous, creative, and wise, but they are often also stupid, selfish, cruel and sinful.